• Skip to primary navigation

 Versión en español

-Like the beignets, you must be careful when biting because the powdered sugar flies everywhere, hence the name of this pastry.
+Like beignets, you must be careful when biting because the powdered sugar flies everywhere, hence the name of this pastry.
+It is very easy to make and is usually one of the first things mothers teach their children to bake.

 Print